 “Behavioral age is about how you decide to play out life,” says Gary Frost, Ph.D., adjunct professor in the College of Public Health at the University of Arizona in Tucson, and an expert on aging.
 “There are people who simply accept their date of birth, and abdicate their behavior to that age.
 But it’s a choice.”

 Those choices will help set the parameters for your life moving forward.
 For instance, you can choose to work around your physical limitations or you can limit your level of activity because of them.
 You can expand your social network or allow it to shrink.
 You can make plans to experience new things, or stick with the status quo.
-In the same way that physical activity boosts your energy levels and lifts your spirits, so do mental and social activities—from going back to school to volunteering to working part time to arranging a potluck dinner.
+In the same way that physical activity boosts your energy levels and lifts your spirits, so do mental and social activities—from going back to school to volunteering to working part time.
 Here are some choices you can make to stay young, at any age.

 Live with optimism.
 Being optimistic doesn’t mean thinking the glass is full when it’s practically empty.
 It means feeling confident that you can fill it back up.
 For many older people, that confidence comes naturally.
 As we age, we undergo a developmental process that gives us a more positive outlook.
 We have a perspective on life that we couldn’t have had decades earlier, and that perspective often allows us to take stock of what has worked in our lives and what hasn’t.
 Age has a way of making us think, I should spend my time and energies in productive ways.